20rp/weather-app-express/Readme.md

 # Weater App Express
 This is a simple web based weather application that leverages express with NodeJS to call  https://weatherapi.com for detailed weather information about New Zealand airports.

-The markup is taken care of by the PUG templating agent.
+The markup is taken care of by the PUG templating engine.
 ***
 ## Modules you will need

 * nodeJS
 * express
-* node-fetch
+* node-fetch (We do not need to worry about installing this one, it is accessed asynchronously through the ES Module method.)
 * nodemon
 * browser-sync